GlucoZyme

 Recognition

-The proprietary enzyme selectively detects and binds the target analyte in the sample.
+The proprietary enzyme selectively reacts with the target analyte in sample.

 Step 02